-MHS principal Steve Plank and athletic director Bob Joers learned of the news late Monday afternoon.
-Superintendent George Mavroulis shared the announcement with the Board of Education at its regular meeting on Monday night.
+MHS principal Steve Plank and athletic director Bob Joers learned in early September.
+Superintendent George Mavroulis shared the announcement with the Board of Education at its regular meeting on Monday, Sept.
+11.

 The award recognizes member schools for their efforts and achievements in the areas of sportsmanship, ethics, integrity, leadership and character.
 Other schools to be recognized are: Baraboo, Beaver Dam, Milwaukee Divine Savior Holy Angels, Franklin, Hudson, Madison Country Day, Racine Horlick, Slinger, Stoughton, Milwaukee University School, Wauzeka-Steuben, Beaver Dam Wayland Academy, Whitewater and Wisconsin Rapids Lincoln.

 Recipients will be presented the Award of Excellence and certificate at the fall area meetings and will be recognized for the achievement on the WIAA website, in the WIAA Bulletin and at the Annual Meeting.
-MHS will receive its award at the District 5 area meeting in Mount Horeb on Sept.
+Joers received the award at the District 5 area meeting in Mount Horeb on Sept.
 25.

 "We are proud to congratulate Middleton High School on receiving the WIAA Award of Excellence for the 2016-17 school,'' WIAA executive director Dave Anderson said in a statement.